iterative/dvc.org/static/docs/commands-reference/push.md

 of the <abbr>project</abbr> directory, nor will it upload files which have not changed.

-The command `dvc status -c` can list files that are new in the local cache and are referenced in the <abbr>workspace</abbr>.
+The `dvc status -c` command can list files tracked by DVC that are new in the cache directory (compared to the default remote.)
 It can be used to see what files `dvc push` would upload.

-The `dvc status -c` command can show files which exist in the remote but not in the local cache.
-Running `dvc push` does not remove nor modify those files in remote storage.

 If one or more `targets` are specified, DVC only considers the files associated with those DVC-files.
 Using the `--with-deps` option, DVC tracks dependencies